 I wish you all well.
 I have taped this explanation in just one hour so it is extremely abbreviated.
-Nevertheless, it still covers all the important points you will need for your daily practice of Lord Tsongkapa.
-When depression, lack of self worth, fear, anxiety and little peace pervade our minds, environments and situations in this day and age, a meditation such as Tsongkapa is essential, not an extra.
+Nevertheless, it still covers all the important points you will need for your daily practice of Lord Tsongkhapa.
+When depression, lack of self worth, fear, anxiety and little peace pervade our minds, environments and situations in this day and age, a meditation such as Tsongkhapa is essential, not an extra.
 It is essential.
-Take refuge in Tsongkapa and this practice.
+Take refuge in Tsongkhapa and this practice.

 Just now I’ve recited the Guru Yoga of Lama Tsongkhapa both in Tibetan and in English, sitting at this beach in eastern state of Kelantan, with a great view for everyone to see.
 And some soothing ocean sounds.